quyet-v/eventful-client/README.md

 # Eventful

 Eventful is a web application that allows easy access to events.
-Users can host events to allow others to join.

 The aim of this project is to connect people together.
-Eventful facilitates this by providing a platform for this purpose.
+Eventful facilitates this by providing a platform that allows users to host and join events.

 ## Technologies